McMaster-University-Library/Digital-Archive-Tools/README.md

 	- The total number of items using GA_ReportYYYYMMDD.csv
 	- The total number of item pageviews using GA_TopLevelCollectionsReportYYYYMMDD.csv
-	- The total number of pageviews for the Map Collection's [landing page] (https://digitalarchive.mcmaster.ca/maps) using [The Google Analytics Console] (https://analytics.google.com/analytics/web/#/report-home/a2574088w81034268p83866004)
+	- The total number of pageviews for the Map Collection's main page using The Google Analytics Console

 	- The number of pageviews for items within each individual Top-Level Collection using GA_TopLevelCollectionsReportYYYYMMDD.csv
 	- The number of pageviews for the ten most viewed items using using GA_ReportYYYYMMDD.csv